 Then there was the annual Pet Day Parade and Blessing and of course, the Dominican Sisters played a big part in his schooling and faith education.

 In the 1970s both of John’s daughters, Kristy and Sam, followed in their dad’s footsteps and attended St Mary’s.
-Sam (now Porter) started in 1979 and also recalled how Sr Decklin, although by then much older, still put fear into some of the children.
+Sam (now Porter).

 After living in Queensland for some time, Sam and her family have returned to the Glenelg area and daughter Maggie this year started in Year 5.